DigitalRuby/MailDemon/README.md

 - If you don't want to install .NET core, set your publish profile to "self contained".
 - FTP or copy files to your server.
 - For Windows, use Firedaemon and set the command to run your .dll or .exe from your publish step.
-- For Linux setup a service:
+- For Linux setup a service (put binaries in /opt/MailDemon):

 ```
 sudo nano /lib/systemd/system/MailDemon.service